How We Evaluate Expensive Purchases: Why We Bought A Generator

 |Power back detector||$37.65||Power back detector (affiliate link)|

 I will note that since we bought all of this using our cash back credit card, we got 2% back on these expenses, which is $25.75.
 Hey, hey, hey!
 This is why I love credit card rewards: they’re literally something for nothing.
+I also wrote this guide on how to find the best credit card for you.

 Building a Gratitude Mindset